One of very neat features of Intellij IDEA that I came across is injecting language / reference feature into String object.

 - position mouse cursor inside ""

-value - press
+Stringvalue - press

-keyboard combination - select
+Alt + Enterkeyboard combination - select

-Inject language or reference
+Inject language or referenceand pressEnter - pick

-from the list and pressEnter
+HTMLfrom the list and pressEnter

-is context aware, which means that you have code assist now when you want to type the value of String
+Now, value inside String is context aware, which means that you have code assist now when you want to type the value of String.

-combination to get code assist.
-Once doing so - you can see you're getting html
+You can type <ht and press Control + Space combination to get code assist.
+Once doing so - you can see you're getting html aware

 help:

-context, but there are many things you can choose from drop down list, like JSON
+In this case, we're creating HTML context, but there are many things you can choose from drop down list, like JSON, XML and so forth.

-In this case you'll get also HTML
+In this case you'll get also HTML attributes completion (you can even open <script> tag and get Javascript support inside! )

-You can also open separate editor to modify html, by pressing Alt + Enter
+You can also open separate editor to modify html, by pressing Alt + Enter inside String value again, and choosing Edit HTML Fragment

-code as you type in this new editor.
+You can see that it directly changes Java code as you type in this new editor.
 Once you complete typing, you can close this editor by

-pressing Ctrl + F4
+pressing Ctrl + F4 combination.

 Once you're complete with html coding, you can un-inject language reference (this should give you back some performance, since Intellij

-doesn't need to provide context sensitive information for String
+doesn't need to provide context sensitive information for String anymore.
+Go to String value, and press Alt + Enter, and select

-Un-inject Language/Reference
+Un-inject Language/Reference option.

-choice, which can give you opportunity to test your inputs against regex you build.
+Another, particularly useful case is RegExp choice, which can give you opportunity to test your inputs against regex you build.

 You'll get popup such as one below, which will let you test your regex against various inputs: